 If Davis really is only out a week, next week will absolutely be make-or-break for his chances to play in Buffalo (or anywhere in the NFL) this season.
 He has to make a strong impression to have any sort of chance.
 This team is keeping maybe six receivers, and possibly only five.
 With four spots (Stevie Johnson, David Nelson, Roscoe Parrish, and Donald Jones) likely spoken for and a fifth guy (Naaman Roosevelt) looking really good to make the team…Davis has an uphill battle ahead of him, even with his tremendous ability.

-Topics: Buster Davis
+Tags: Buster Davis